 The University of Waterloo Industry 4.0 design team is focused on promoting the unique Management Engineering program offered here at the University.

 Our team designs and organizes an "industry 4.0"-theme competition for high school students across the country to participate in and learn about these concepts in a fun and engaging manner.

 The members of our team get the opportunity to plan and execute a competition from scratch and deal with all the various components that go into such a project, all the while learning more about our field.
 We also work with a custom scale factory that we model the competition after.
 This side of the team allows our members to get involved and develop the skills required to build and maintain such a factory.

 - Email: firstname.lastname@example.org

 International Genetically Engineered Machine Team (iGEM)

-The goal of the Waterloo International Genetically Engineered Machine Team (iGEM) is to engineer biological processes like electrical and software systems, re-wiring naturally occurring genetic components using principles from synthetic biology.
-The team competes annually at the iGEM competition, allowing students to exploring new and exciting ways in which biological parts can be applied to real world problems.
+The goal of the Waterloo International Genetically Engineered Machine team (iGEM) is to engineer biological processes like electrical and software systems, rewiring naturally-occurring genetic components using principles from synthetic biology.
+The team competes annually at the iGEM competition, allowing students to explore new and exciting ways to solve real world problems using biological parts.

 Midnight Sun Solar Car Team

 The Midnight Sun Solar Rayce Car Team designs, manufactures, and races solar-electric cars capable of travelling on public highways.
 Our mission is to educate the public and promote innovation in sustainable energy technologies.
 Midnight Sun’s membership spans from the undergraduate level all the way to university alumni and come from all of UW’s six faculties.
 Our diverse team offers challenging work in the mechanical, electrical, and business disciplines, with project cycles spanning multiple years.
 The team competes in the American Solar Challenge and the World Solar Challenge.